The One (Slaughterhouse song)

 "The One" is the debut single by Slaughterhouse, a hip hop supergroup consisting of rappers Crooked I, Joe Budden, Joell Ortiz and Royce da 5'9".
 It was released on July 2, 2009 and was produced by DJ Khalil.
 The song is from the group's self-titled debut album.
 The beat samples heavily from Boogie Down Productions' "I'm Still #1" and Lenny Kravitz's "Fly Away".

 Music video

 A music video for the song was directed by Rik Cordero.
-A behind the scenes footage from the music video, which features commentary from Slaughterhouse and the director, was leaked on Cordero's Three/21 Media website on June 23, 2009.
+Behind-the-scenes footage from the music video, which features commentary from Slaughterhouse and the director, was leaked on Cordero's Three/21 Media website on June 23, 2009.
 The entire video takes place in the penthouse of the Night Hotel.
 The video premiered on July 12 online and on MTV2 Sucka Free & MTV Jams (hourly).